 In rare cases, the U.S. has resorted to extraordinary rendition.
-Unlike extradition, which is overseen by a court, extraordinary rendition is the forcible removal of a person, usually a suspected terrorist, to another country with fewer human rights protections.
+A court oversees extradition.
+In contrast, an extraordinary rendition is the forcible removal of a person, usually a suspected terrorist, to another country with fewer human rights protections.
 Human rights advocates including the ACLU decry the practice as kidnapping that often ends in torture.

 Learn More About International Extradition Laws by Talking to an Attorney